 Interested in participating?

-Free virtual classroom visits with a scientist and periodic teacher professional development opportunities through our program are available to Florida public schools and public school teachers statewide.
-We look forward to continuing physical scientist visits soon.
+Starting during the 2021-2022 school year, we will be offering free virtual and in-person classroom visits with a scientist and periodic teacher professional development opportunities to Florida public schools and public school teachers statewide.
 Those interested in participating in the program should fill out our “Request a Scientist” form, which guides participants through a series of questions that help align visits with state standards and lessons.

 In addition to classroom-specific scientist visits, we are also hosting a number of free and publically available livestream events and field trips for your K-12 classroom to join in on throughout the school year.
 See what we have planned on our Upcoming Events calendar.